Graph canonization: Computational complexity

+The graph isomorphism problem is the computational problem of determining whether two finite graphs are isomorphic.
 Clearly, the graph canonization problem is at least as computationally hard as the graph isomorphism problem.
 In fact, graph isomorphism is even AC0-reducible to graph canonization.
-However it is still an open question whether the two problems are polynomial time equivalent.
+However, it is still an open question whether the two problems are polynomial-time equivalent.

-While the existence of (deterministic) polynomial algorithms for graph isomorphism is still an open problem in computational complexity theory, in 1977 László Babai reported that with probability at least 1 − exp(−O(n)), a simple vertex classification algorithm produces a canonical labeling of a graph chosen uniformly at random from the set of all n-vertex graphs after only two refinement steps.
-Small modifications and an added depth-first search step produce canonical labeling of such uniformly-chosen random graphs in linear expected time.
-This result sheds some light on the fact why many reported graph isomorphism algorithms behave well in practice.
-This was an important breakthrough in probabilistic complexity theory which became widely known in its manuscript form and which was still cited as an "unpublished manuscript" long after it was reported at a symposium.
+In 2019, László Babai announced a quasi-polynomial-time algorithm for graph canonization, that is, one with running time $2^{O((\log n)^c)}$ for some fixed $c > 0$.
+While the existence of (deterministic) polynomial-time algorithms for graph isomorphism is still an open problem in computational complexity theory, in 1977 László Babai reported that with probability at least 1 − exp(−O(n)), a simple vertex-classification algorithm produces a canonical labeling of a graph chosen uniformly at random from the set of all n-vertex graphs after only two refinement steps.
+Small modifications and an added depth-first search step produce canonical labelings of such uniformly-chosen random graphs in linear expected time.
+This result sheds some light on the question of why many reported graph isomorphism algorithms behave well in practice.
+This was an important breakthrough in probabilistic complexity theory, which became widely known in its manuscript form and which was still cited as an "unpublished manuscript" long after it was reported at a symposium.